chiubaca/notes/permanent-notes/making-eco-friendly-websites.md

 ## Svelte

 Svelte is taking a radical approach and trying to compile away as much JavaScript as possible.
 The result is the ability to build rich user interfaces with much smaller JavaScript payloads.

+# Final remarks

+There is not a satisfying conclusion to this unfortunately.
+The reality is that creating highly optimised web experience is hard and requires us to all be collectively mindful in the way we're designing and building.
+With tight deadlines and customers to appease you can see why corners may need to cut and we end shipping more bloat than we would like.
+However, I'm confident that the innovations that are happening in our tool chain is going to carry on getting better and help us out more and more.
+That being said, we still have our part to make sure we're all informed of the optimisations that are happening and I hope these notes help, even if just a little.

 #  References